TheNewNormal/coreos-osx/README.md

-CoreOS VM GUI for OS X
+CoreOS VM for OS X
 ========================

-**CoreOS VM GUI for OS X** is a Mac Status bar App which works like a wrapper around the [coreos-xhyve](https://github.com/coreos/coreos-xhyve) command line tool.
+**CoreOS VM for OS X** is a Mac Status bar App which works like a wrapper around the [coreos-xhyve](https://github.com/coreos/coreos-xhyve) command line tool.
 It includes Go based local [Docker Registry](https://github.com/docker/distribution) v2 which is based on Kelsey Hightower [Docker Registry OS X Setup Guide](https://github.com/kelseyhightower/docker-registry-osx-setup-guide).

 It supports only a standalone CoreOS VM, cluster one (Vagrant based) is at [CoreOS Cluster GUI for OS X](https://github.com/rimusz/coreos-osx-gui-cluster).